scalyr/scalyr-agent-2/README.md

 ### Continuous Integration

-We run all the tox checks described above (+ more) continuously as part of our Circle CI based build system.
+We run all the tox checks described above (+ more) continuously as part of our Github Actions based build system.

-Each push to a branch / pull request will trigger a build and a subset of the Circle CI jobs.
+Each push to a branch / pull request will trigger a build and a subset of the GHA jobs.

 Additional jobs will run once the PR has been merged into master.
 The reason we do that is to speed the PR builds and increase the developer feedback loop (some of the tests and checks we